 I will explain release planning more in later posts.

-I do NOT guarantee that release planning is needed in all situations, nor that it will work in all situations.
-But my experience is that everyone I have done this with has liked it after they did it.
+I do NOT guarantee that release planning is needed in all situations, nor that the approach will work in all situations.
+Still, I have done this now with many many teams, and it seems to have worked with all of them.
+My experience is that everyone I have done this with has liked it after they did it.
 And thought it was worthwhile.
 And actually did almost all of it (and almost all that it implies to me, but is not stated here).

 - Vision